 Emotional or Logical View for Money

-Children, teenagers, and young adults hear negative money messages over and over until they become beliefs that dictate their behaviour.
-In short a middle-class thinker can’t teach you how to become a world-class thinker.
+Children, teenagers, and young adults hear negative money messages over and over until they become beliefs that dictate their behavior.
+In short, a middle-class thinker can’t teach you how to become a world-class thinker.
 A poor person can’t teach you how to get rich.
 These statements are obvious to any rational thinking person operating from a logic-based mindset.
 Few people are able to think about money without clouding the subject with negative emotion, which is generated from dozens of middle-class beliefs.
-An ordinarily smart, well-educated and otherwise successful person can be instantly transformed into a fear-based, scarcity driven thinker whose greatest financial aspiration is to retire comfortably.
+An ordinarily smart, well-educated, and otherwise successful person can be instantly transformed into a fear-based, scarcity-driven thinker whose greatest financial aspiration is to retire comfortably.

-The world class sees money for what it is and what it’s not, through the eyes of logic.
+The world-class see money for what it is and what it’s not, through the eyes of logic.
 The great ones know money is a critical tool that presents options and opportunities.
 They also know if you’re not happy without it you won’t be happy with it.
 When it comes to thinking about money, put your emotions on the shelf and let reason be your guide.

 Pleasurable or Money-Oriented Action